pinetree1/crispr-dav/Install-and-Run.md

 The docker repository for CRISPR-DAV is called [**pinetree1/crispr-dav**](https://hub.docker.com/r/pinetree1/crispr-dav/).
 It's based on the official Fedora image at Docker Hub, and has included the pipeline and prerequisite tools.
 No physical installation of them is required but you need to be able to run docker on your system.

-The pipeline includes two example projects.
+The pipeline includes three examples:

+(1) Example 1: uses a standard reference as genome.
+You'll prepare a few input files: amplicon.bed, conf.txt, fastq.list, sample.site, site.bed, fastq files, and run.sh.

+(2) Example 2: uses a fastq sequence as genome.
+You'll also prepare similar set of files.

+(3) Example 3: uses the same fastq and reference as the example1.
+The conf.txt defaults to the one in the crispr-dav pipeline root path.
+Instead of several files (amplicon.bed, site.bed etc), only a single tab-delimited text file (e.g. samplesheet.txt) is prepared.
+The crispr-dav/prepare_run.pl will generate these small files.
+Compared to example 1, this example simplifies the preparation work.
+For example, it does not require you to write down the coordinates of sgRNA sequence.

 Here are steps to test run example1.
-Running example2 is quite similar.
+Running other examples is quite similar.
 You may replace /Users/xyz/temp with your own absolute path in the following commands.

 (1) Start the container interactively and mount a path of host to the container:

         docker run -it -v /Users/xyz/temp:/Users/xyz/temp pinetree1/crispr-dav

-The docker image is about 1GB, and takes a few minutes to start up for the first time.
-This command mounts /Users/xyz/temp in the host to /Users/xyz/temp in the container.
-Inside the container, the pipeline's path is /crispr-dav.
+The docker image takes a few minutes to start up for the first time.
+This command also mounts /Users/xyz/temp from the host to /Users/xyz/temp in the container.
+Inside the container, the pipeline is in /bfx/app/crispr-dav.

 (2) After starting up, at the container prompt, go to example1 directory:

-        cd /crispr-dav/Examples/example1
+        cd /bfx/app/crispr-dav/Examples/example1

 (3) Start the pipeline: